whelew/MineSweeper/README.md

 - The left and right click both continued to work after gameOver or winGame had been called.
 - To combat this, I created a disableListener function to be called when the previous functions had been called.
-- This means that while the tiles themselves are still active, they have no active listener to active the functions.
+- This means that while the tiles themselves are still activate, they have no active listener to active the functions.

 ## **Future Implementations**